 - Kols & Influencers: They are well trusted and highly influential.
 There are many ways you can collaborate with Kols offering you some flexibility in the way you wished to promote your brand.

 - PR, forums, and Q&A: The best way to build brand credibility.
-Thirds party recommending your brand will always be more effective to increase conversion than official brand communication.
+Third-party recommendations for your brand will always be more effective to increase conversion than official brand communication.
 Just like social media posts, they rank high on Baidu.

 Advertising on Tmall